 Once you decide which way you want to go with your new truck finance, Jade Truck Loans will be supporting you throughout the entire loans process.
 We have transitioned many of our team to a work from home operation to comply with COVID-19 physical distancing.

 But our business model is not greatly impacted by this change and we will be maintaining continuity of our truck loan service.
-That means better truck loans at the cheapest interest rates.
+That means cheaper truck loans interest rates.

 So if you’re in the market for a new truck to expand your business, replace an existing truck or to get into the market, contact us to discuss a loan.
 We’ll be ensuring swift approvals and quick loan application processing through the COVID-19 crisis.